How are LLCs Taxed? | Everything You Need To Know

 LLC Taxed as a Sole Proprietorship

-This means that the LLC owner reports the LLC's profits and business expenses (advertising and promotion costs, for example) on Schedule C of their personal federal Form, submitted along with the 1040 tax return.
+That means the LLC owner reports all profits and business expenses (think advertising costs, software subscriptions, equipment) on Schedule C, which gets filed alongside the standard 1040 tax return.

 How Are LLC Members Taxed?